riccardopinosio/DDB_spark_training/README.md

 1. The slides (under *presentations*)
 2. The databricks notebooks

-Please contact rpinosi@hva.nl for information regarding this repository.
+Please contact rpinosi2@hva.nl for information regarding this repository.